a8kj7sea/ZetaFunction/README.md

 * **Parameter Pre-Conditions**:
   Zeta functions support defining pre-conditions for parameters, such as validating numeric ranges or checking text values.
 This design is somewhat inspired by SQL-like constraint mechanisms.

+* **Default value**:
+  Parameters can be assigned default values, allowing functions to be called with fewer arguments while maintaining flexibility.

 * **Separated Syntax**:
   The function syntax separates the parameters from the body, which results in a slightly more verbose structure, but it is more readable and beginner-friendly.